-With adequate upkeep, your air conditioner will provide worry-free service for a long time.
-But, just like any other appliance in your house, it will eventually need to be updated.
-Knowing when to replace it is important to avoid pricey repairs, expensive energy bills and interruptions to your comfort.
+With proper upkeep, your air conditioner will deliver worry-free performance for many years.
+But, like any other appliance in your house, it will at some point need to be upgraded.
+Knowing when to replace it is key to avoid pricey repairs, costly energy bills and interruptions to your comfort.

-When it comes to being cool and your home’s energy efficiency, our Tri City Fuel & Heating Co., Inc. pros are looking out for your best interests.
-There’s a lot that goes into determining when your air conditioner should be replaced.
-Here are several things you should consider when you’re thinking about replacing your 15-year-old air conditioner.
+When it involves being cool and your house’s energy efficiency, our Tri City Fuel & Heating pros have your best interests at heart.
+There’s a lot that goes into determining when your air conditioner requires replacement.
+Here are a few points you should consider when you’re thinking about replacing your 15-year-old air conditioner.

-In most instances, the Department of Energy says the majority of air conditioners run for 15–20 years.
+Most of the time, the Department of Energy says the majority of air conditioners run for 15–20 years.
 If yours is 15 years old, it’s well past the midpoint.
-It’s smart to begin preparing for air conditioning installation before it wears out so you aren’t roasting while you’re waiting for a replacement.
+It’s smart to begin preparing for air conditioning installation before it fails so you aren’t sweating while you’re waiting for a replacement.

 How dependable is your air conditioner?
-Does it cool dependably, even on the hottest days?
-Or is it regularly malfunctioning?
-When your air conditioner is less reliable it’s time to start preparing to get an updated one.
+Does it cool dependably, even on the toastiest days?
+Or is it routinely malfunctioning?
+When your air conditioner starts becoming less reliable it’s time to begin preparing to get an updated one.

-Over your air conditioner’s lifetime, it’s normal for it to need several small repairs.
-But if your air conditioner repair cost is more than half the cost of a new air conditioner, it’s recommended to just replace it.
+Over your air conditioner’s lifetime, it’s normal for it to need a few small repairs.
+But if your air conditioner repair cost is more than half the cost of a new air conditioner, it’s smarter to just replace it.

-Every air conditioner includes a SEER rating, which rates how proficiently it uses electricity to create cooling.
-If your air conditioner was installed in 2006, it will be at least 13 SEER per federal guidelines.
-However, your air conditioner becomes less efficient as it wears out.
+Every air conditioner comes with a SEER rating, which measures how well it uses electricity to make cold air.
+If your air conditioner was installed in 2006, it will be at least 13 SEER to meet federal laws.
+However, your air conditioner becomes inefficient as it ages.

-Now, 15–18 SEER is a popular number, but efficiency can go as high as the mid-20s.
-Air conditioners with bigger SEER ratings are typically costlier but could pay for themselves over time through improved energy savings.
+Now, 15–18 SEER is a popular range, but efficiency can go as high as the mid-20s.
+Air conditioners with greater SEER ratings are usually costlier but might pay for themselves over their life span through increased energy savings.
 And getting an energy-efficient air conditioner, especially one that’s an ENERGY STAR® air conditioner, can make you eligible for extra rebates.

-Are you comfy when your air conditioner is on?
-Or are you continuously turning down the temperature to remain cool?
-An older air conditioner might have trouble keeping your home cool because of lower efficiency.
-A new air conditioner, particularly a variable-speed air conditioner, can lower high humidity and hot and cold spots.
-Instead of operating on high all the time, these air conditioners run at multiple speeds to fine-tune your comfort.
+Are you cool when your air conditioner is working?
+Or are you continuously dialing down the temperature to stay cool?
+An old air conditioner may have trouble keeping your house comfy because of decreased efficiency.
+A modern air conditioner, particularly a variable-speed air conditioner, can lower high humidity and hot and cold spots.
+Instead of operating at full speed constantly, these air conditioners run at multiple speeds to fine-tune your comfort.

-Your air conditioner should deliver cooling you can feel, not hear.
-If noise is annoying you, ask us about installing a variable-speed air conditioner.
-Many of these air conditioners operate at a sound level that’s similar to a normal conversation.
+Your air conditioner should provide cooling you can feel, not hear.
+If noise is bothering you, check with us about installing a variable-speed air conditioner.
+Most of these air conditioners operate at a sound level that’s like a regular conversation.

 Smart Thermostat Compatibility

-Adding a smart thermostat is a wise approach to keep up with energy efficiency, with very little effort required from you.
-And, depending on the rebates available by your utility company, you might be able to get a free smart thermostat or get one for very little.
-Many of these thermostats can learn from your temperature preferences and then make an energy-efficient schedule to match.
-They also know when you’re at home or out and about and alter temps accordingly.
+Adding a smart thermostat is a good approach to maximize your energy efficiency, with not much effort needed from you.
+And, depending on the rebates available from your utility company, you may be able to get a free smart thermostat or get one for a greatly reduced price.
+Most of these thermostats can adjust to your temperature preferences and then create an energy-efficient schedule to match.
+They also know when you’re at home or out and about and change settings as necessary.

-If you use an outdated air conditioner, a smart thermostat might not work with it.
-Upgrading your air conditioner is a smart approach to ensure smart thermostat compatibility.
+If you have an aging air conditioner, a smart thermostat might not work with it.
+Upgrading your air conditioner is a wise method to ensure smart thermostat compatibility.

 If your air conditioner was installed before 2010, it potentially runs on Freon®.
-Also referred to as R-22 refrigerant, Freon is no longer being manufactured due to its damaging effects on the ozone layer.
-You can see if your air conditioner uses R-22 by reviewing the sticker on the outside unit, which will include the refrigerant type.
+Also known as R-22 refrigerant, Freon is no longer being made because of its bad effects on the ozone layer.
+You can see if your air conditioner has R-22 by checking the sticker on the outside unit, which will show the refrigerant style.

 If your air conditioner is working fine, you can keep on using it.
-However, if it ever has a refrigerant leak, fixing the problem will be costly.
+However, if it ever experiences a refrigerant leak, fixing the problem will be pricey.
 That’s since Freon is only available in limited, recycled amounts.

-Newer air conditioners have Puron®, or R-410A.
-But you can’t just add Puron in a Freon air conditioner, since pressure requirements are different.
+Newer air conditioners use Puron®, or R-410A.
+But you can’t just use Puron in a Freon air conditioner, as pressure requirements are different.

-If you’re still trying to decide whether you should replace your 15-year-old air conditioner within the immediate future, consider this.
-The Department of Energy says doing air conditioning replacement for a 10-year-old model can result in 25–40% in energy savings!
-And those savings can really add up over time.
+If you’re still trying to decide whether you should replace your 15-year-old air conditioner soon, consider this.
+The Department of Energy says doing air conditioning replacement for a 10-year-old model can provide 25–40% in energy savings!
+And those savings can really build up as time passes.

-We know that air conditioner cost is your first question.
-That’s why collaborating with Tri City Fuel & Heating Co., Inc. for air conditioning installation in West Columbia and surrounding areas is stress-free and affordable.
-Our pros will help you find the right model for your needs and then discuss all the possibilities.
-These include special offers to help you save more and financing for qualified customers to make your new air conditioner accommodate your budget.
+We are aware that air conditioner cost is your number one question.
+That’s why collaborating with Tri City Fuel & Heating for air conditioning installation in West Columbia and surrounding areas is stress-free and affordable.
+Our pros will help you find the right solution for your needs and then go over all the possibilities.
+These include special offers to help you save more and financing for qualified customers to make your new air conditioner fit your budget.